-Efficiency: Ratio of processed estimate requests to target completions for Actual, Estimated, and Projected of 50.7, 50.0, and 50.0, respectively.
+Efficiency: Ratio of processed estimate requests to target completions for Actual, Estimated, and Projected.

-Efficiency: Ratio of counseling sessions conducted to target completions for Actual, Estimated, and Projected of 50.1, 50.0, and 50.0, respectively.
+Efficiency: Ratio of counseling sessions conducted to target completions for Actual, Estimated, and Projected.

-Efficiency: Ratio of refund requests to target completions for Actual, Estimated, and Projected of 50.1, 50.0, and 50.0, respectively.
+Efficiency: Ratio of refund requests to target completions for Actual, Estimated, and Projected.